 What the published evidence actually shows

 This is real, replicated effect — but the protocol is demanding.
-Most later trials in less-elite populations show smaller and inconsistent effects.
+Most subsequent trials in less-elite populations show smaller and inconsistent effects.
 The 2018 Impey systematic review of 30 trials concluded periodised carb availability produces cellular adaptations that don’t reliably translate into performance gains in most populations Impey 2018.

 “Training with reduced carbohydrate availability augments the molecular and cellular signalling associated with endurance training adaptations.
 Whether these molecular changes translate into improved performance depends on the population, the protocol, and the dependent variable measured.”